 Boston University Admission Dates

-Boston University offers two admission intakes: Fall (September) and Spring (January).
+Boston University admissions offers two intakes: Fall (September) and Spring (January).
 These intakes provide flexibility for students planning to study in one of the best universities and colleges in USA through the Boston University admission process.

-Boston University operates with fixed deadlines for each term, offering merit scholarship consideration in early deadlines.
+Boston University admissions operates with fixed deadlines for each term, offering merit scholarship consideration in early deadlines.
 International applicants are advised to apply as early as possible due to visa processing timelines.

 The application process requires submission of all academic transcripts, personal statements, letters of recommendation, and proof of English proficiency.
 Some programs may also require GRE scores, though many remain test-optional.